Kuper Island Indian Residential School

 The Kuper Island Indian Residential School, also known as Kuper Island Indian Industrial School, was a Canadian Indian residential school located on Kuper Island (now known as Penelakut Island), near Chemainus, British Columbia, that operated from 1889 to 1975.
-The school was operated by the Roman Catholic Church, with funding from the Department of Indian Affairs.
-Attendance was mandatory for children from the then-Cowichan Indian Agency and adjacent Coast Salish peoples.
+The institution was operated by the Roman Catholic Church, with funding from the Department of Indian Affairs.

 On 12 July 2021, the Penelakut First Nation announced that more than 160 unmarked graves had been found on the grounds and foreshore of the former institution.
+In August 2025, Penelakut Tribe released interim findings of new research into archival records, indicating that as many as 171 attendees are known to have died.

+It has also been asserted that attendance was mandatory for children from the then-Cowichan Indian Agency and adjacent Coast Salish peoples.
+CBC's Ombudsman, in reviewing a complaint regarding language related to residential school attendance, cited the 2008 Statement of apology to former students of Indian Residential Schools: "the residential school system was intended to “remove and isolate children from the influence of their homes, families, traditions and culture” further supports the idea that residential school attendance was involuntary."

 History

 The school opened in 1889.
 In 1896, a poll found that 107 of the 264 students who had attended the school had died.
 The cancellation of holidays at the school led students to try to burn it down in 1896.
 In 1922 a school inspector wrote that “The Indians are inclined to boycott this school on account of so many deaths.”

 In 1959 sisters Beverly and Patricia Marilyn Joseph drowned while trying to escape the school.

-In 1969 the federal government of Canada took over the school, and closed it starting in 1975.
+In 1969 the federal government of Canada took over the school, and closed it in 1975.
 The school building was demolished in the 1980s.

 The school was nicknamed "Alcatraz" or "Canada's Alcatraz", after the American prison, due to its remote island location and the difficulty of escape.